Γ

 • Advanced combinations and synergies with other medicinal plants

-• Modern extraction methods for maximum effectiveness
+• Modern extraction methods for maximum efficacy

 • Skin type-specific adjustments to your comfrey ointment